christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 - Which setting on the multimeter should you use to determine which pins are connected and which are not?
 - How do you reliably obtain contact with the metal under the plastic cover of the breadboard with the thick multimeter probes?

-Draw a picture of the breaboard and its internal connections in your lab notebook.
+Draw a picture of the breadboard and its internal connections in your lab notebook.

 ## Task 2: Controlling an LED